 Known then as Bethany Crisis Pregnancy Services, our first office was located in Village 7 Presbyterian Church.
-Village 7, and individuals from other local churches, provided financial support and volunteers.
+Individuals from Village 7 other local churches provided financial support and volunteers.
 One year later, that little center had served three hundred and fifty young women.

 The name changed to Colorado Springs Pregnancy Center (CSPC) in 1987 to better reflect its mission, and that remains the name for both of Life Network’s pregnancy centers today.
 As the ministry grew over the next several years, new programs were developed to more effectively meet clients’ needs.

 A few years after the pregnancy center opened, shepherding homes were established for expectant mothers in need of housing,Later, an additional home opened for single moms and their children, helping them to achieve independence once they left their shepherding home.
 As similar programs developed within the community, the CSPC decided to refer clients to these already-established programs.
 Ultimately, the home was sold, and its sale enabled the ministry to purchase the building that the Galley Road CSPC resides in today.